Marine insurance: Actual total loss and constructive total loss

 These two terms are used to differentiate the degree of proof that a vessel or cargo has been lost.
 An actual total loss occurs when the property has been destroyed, or so damaged as to cease to be a thing of the kind insured.
 A constructive total loss is a situation in which the cost of repairs plus the cost of salvage equal or exceed the value.
 The use of these terms is contingent on there being property remaining to assess damages, which is not always possible in losses to ships at sea or in total theft situations.
-In this respect, marine insurance differs from non-marine insurance, with which the insured is required to prove his loss.
+In this respect, marine insurance differs from non-marine insurance, with which the insured is required to prove the loss.
 Traditionally, in law, marine insurance was seen as an insurance of "the adventure", with insurers having a stake and an interest in the vessel and/or the cargo rather than simply an interest in the financial consequences of the subject-matter's survival.